sunodo/sunodo/apps/cli/README.md

 -   `deploy` applications to a cloud provider
 -   `monitor` application already running on a cloud provider

-It's implemented using the [oclif framework](https://oclif.io) and distributed through several channels including `npm` and `homebrew`.
+It's distributed through several channels including `npm` and `homebrew`.

 ## Installation